Controlled Substances Act: Analogues vs Markush descriptions

 Starting in 2012, with the Synthetic drug abuse prevention act, and later an amendment to the CSA in 2018 defining fentanyl chemical space, the CSA started to use Markush descriptions to clearly define what analogues or chemical space is controlled.
-These chemical space, chemical family, generic statements or markush statements (depending on the legislation terminology) have widely been used for many year's by other countries, notably the UK in the Misuse of Drugs Act.
+These chemical space, chemical family, generic statements or markush statements (depending on the legislation terminology) have been used for many years by other countries, notably the UK in the Misuse of Drugs Act.

 These have the advantage of clearly defining what is controlled, making prosecutions easier and compliance by legitimate companies simpler.
-However the downside is that these tend to be harder to understand for non-chemists and also give those wishing to supply for illegitimate reasons something to 'aim' for in terms of non-controlled chemical space.
+However the downside is that these tend to be harder to understand for non-chemists and also give those wishing to supply for illegitimate reasons something to "aim" for in terms of non-controlled chemical space.
 For both Markush and analogue type approaches, typically computational systems are used to flag likely regulated chemicals.

 Criticism

 The CSA does not include a definition of "drug abuse".
-In addition, research shows certain substances on Schedule I, for drugs which have no accepted medical uses and high potential for abuse, actually have accepted medical uses, have low potential for abuse, or both.
-One of those substances is cannabis, which is either decriminalized or legalized in 33 states of the United States.
+Research shows certain substances on Schedule I, for drugs which have no accepted medical uses and high potential for abuse, actually have accepted medical uses, have low potential for abuse, or both.
+One of those substances is cannabis, which is legal for medical use in 40 states, legal for recreation in 24 states, and decriminalized in 8 states, one of which being North Carolina which has neither medical or recreational cannabis legalized.